Your health and wellbeing

 Here at NTU we're committed to ensuring you've got access to tailored support and opportunities to help you to succeed.
 We offer 1-2-1 support and plenty of online resources to look after your mind, and when it comes to your body we believe keeping active is key to a balanced lifestyle.
 Whether you're encountering problems yourself, or worried about a friend we’re here to offer the guidance you need.

-Starting university is an exciting time, but it can also be a little overwhelming.
+Whether you're new to NTU or returning, it can sometimes be a little overwhelming.
 It may take a few weeks for you to settle in, so it’s important to take care of yourself and give yourself time to adjust.

 Here are our top tips for looking after yourself and others.